KILTprotocol/docs/sdk/02_tutorial/04_issuer/03_ctype.md

 You can also [read through existing CTypes in the CType-index](https://github.com/KILTprotocol/ctype-index).
 :::

-Before the <span className="label-role attester">Attester</span> can attest credentials, they must decide which CType they support.
+Before the <span className="label-role issuer">Issuer</span> can attest credentials, they must decide which CType they support.
 For example, a traffic authority only issues driver's licenses (A CType for driver's license), not a university diploma.

-Since CTypes enable interoperability between Attesters, using existing CTypes rather than creating new ones is highly recommended.
+Since CTypes enable interoperability between Issuers, using existing CTypes rather than creating new ones is highly recommended.
 However, this workshop creates a new CType to show the process.

 Creating CTypes requires an account and a full DID.